SomthingInteresting/dts-developer-challenge/README.md

 - **Requirement Adherence:** The core functionalities (CRUD for tasks, basic display) were implemented as specified.
 Features not explicitly listed in the frontend requirements, such as a dedicated task detail view or filtering, were intentionally omitted.
 - **Frontend Filtering:** Initial exploration included frontend filtering, but this was removed.
 While potentially useful, it was not a requirement, and significant filtering logic is often better handled server-side for performance and consistency.
 - **API Endpoint Usage:** The backend provides an endpoint to retrieve a task by ID (`/tasks/{task_id}`), fulfilling its requirement.
 However, as the frontend requirements did not necessitate a view that would use this (like a task detail page), this specific endpoint is not currently consumed by the frontend application.
-- **UI/UX Enhancements:** Within the scope of the requirements, some minor UI/UX improvements were made iteratively:
+- **UI/UX Implementation:** Within the scope of the requirements, UI/UX was implemented using the **`govuk-frontend`** library:
+  - The standard GOV.UK Header and Footer were implemented.
+  - Standard GOV.UK form components (input, textarea, date input pattern, error messages) were implemented using `govuk-frontend` classes.
+  - The GOV.UK Error Summary pattern was implemented for displaying API errors.
+  - Inline status editing was implemented using standard HTML select and button elements styled with `govuk-frontend`.
-  - The task list was refactored from an initial `govuk-react` List to a standard HTML table (`<table>`) to resolve component compatibility issues and provide a clearer structure.
+  - The Task List uses a standard HTML table (`<table>`) styled with `govuk-frontend`.
-  - Inline status editing was added using the `govuk-react` Tag and Select components.
-  - Column widths were adjusted, and text wrapping was implemented for better readability with long content.
-  - The "Add New Task" button was positioned alongside the "Tasks" heading for better visual flow.
-- **Code Refactoring:** Inline styles initially used for layout debugging were refactored into `styled-components` (`StyledTable`, `StyledTh`, `StyledTd`, `CellContent`) to improve code maintainability and adhere to best practices.
+  - Minor layout adjustments were made for better visual flow (e.g., button placement).
+- **Styling Approach:** Standard HTML elements are styled using `govuk-frontend` SCSS/CSS classes to align closely with standard GOV.UK implementation patterns.

 ## Manual Setup (Not Recommended)